brainlife/amaretti/docs/_pages/detail.md

 `requested`

 When a task is first submitted, it is placed under `requested` status.
-Task handler will wait for all parent (dependending) tasks to finish, and synchronize outputs from any parent tasks computed on outside resources.
+Task handler will wait for all parent tasks to finish, and synchronize outputs from any parent tasks computed on outside resources.

 `running`

-A task has been submitted to the local job scheduler such as PBC, Slurm, Kubernetes, etc.. and currently pending execution, or the job is actually being executed on the compute resources.
+A task has been submitted to the local job scheduler such as PBC, slurm, Kubernetes, etc.. and currently pending execution, or the job is actually being executed on the compute resources.
 Amaretti does not distinguish between those 2 conditions.
 Amaretti will periodically monitor jobs status of all running tasks at an appropriate interval (once a few seconds to once an hour).
 Application can report the status detail as `status message` to the user by echoing any text to stdout via monitoring hook.

 `failed` [terminal]